opencoca/lt2d_school/README.md

 Features include:

-• Interactive Classroom Environment: Students can communicate face-to-face or over the Internet using voice, text chat, and even video conferencing.
-Teachers monitor class discussions from anywhere in the world.
+*   An interactive classroom experience, where students can connect with one another in real-time, whether it be through face-to-face interaction or over the internet via voice, text, and video conferencing.
+Allowing for teachers to keep an eye on class discussions from anywhere on the planet.

-• Online Learning: Students complete assignments on their own time; they do not have to wait for lectures or other classes to start.
-They can take quizzes at any point during the course of the day.
+*   Flexibility in learning, where students can complete their assignments at their own pace, free from the constraints of traditional class schedules.
+And the ability to take quizzes and assessments at any time.

-• Collaborative Work: The class is always working together towards a common goal.
-Everyone has access to all the same resources, including lesson plans, videos, and other materials.
+*   An emphasis on collaboration, where the class works together towards a common goal, with access to all the same resources, including lesson plans, videos, and other materials.

-Our platform is extensible and we are releasing frequent updates to improve the user experience.
+*   A platform that is always improving, with frequent updates to enhance the user experience.

 ## Setup